stevana/coverage-driven-pbt/README.md

 specify arbitrary relations that should hold between the input and output of the system under test.
-For example, we can generate binary search trees and check that after we insert something into an arbitrary binary search tree then it will remain sorted (when we do an inorder traversal).
+For example, we can generate binary search trees and check that after we insert something into an arbitrary binary search tree then it will remain sorted (when we do an in-order traversal).
 Fuzzing can't check such properties, and furthermore because they generate random bytes it's unlikely that they'll even generate a valid binary search tree to begin with (without lots of coverage-driven